digbangbang/LPT-FL/README.md

-# LPT-FL
-[NeurIPS 2024] Low Precision Local Training is Enough for Federated Learning
+# [NeurIPS 2024] Low Precision Local Training is Enough for Federated Learning

+## Introduction

+Code will be released soon.